The 50 best British brands

 Coutts, exclusive private bank and wealth manager

-From foundations in 1692, Coutts is a business build upon trust.
+From foundations in 1692, Coutts is a business built upon trust.
 The eighth oldest bank in the world, it is the bank of the British Royal Family — and decamps, like Gentleman’s Journal, every year to Cannes for the annual film festival.
 It’s an exclusive brand to be aligned with; prospective clients need at least £1,000,000 in investable assets.

 Crockett & Jones, producers of the finest footwear